hippiehunter/dblbook/src/io/isam.md

 - The sort order of a composite key (manager + id) shows that if you partially key read on the manager field, you'll get all the records for that manager in order by id.
 - Region as defined here must be a non unique key because there are multiple records with the same region.
 This is a common pattern in ISAM files where you have a unique key and then a non unique key that is used for range queries.
 This is also true for dept but not for id or (manager + id).
 - `FIND` and `READ` can specify a partial key value in order to position on the first matching record in a sequence. `READS` will advance to the next record in the file based on the ordering of the key, but it will not filter out records that don't match the partial key value.

+If you wanted to access records by the keys in the diagram above, you would specify the `KEYNUM:` argument to `READ` or `FIND`.
+The mapping of the keynum argument to the key in the file is literally the ordering you specified to ISAMC or the order of declaration in your XDL file.
+It's a good idea to use a variable to hold this mapping so that you can change the order of the keys in the file without having to change all of your code.

 ### Context-Driven Key Design